-Jewish immigration to the US nearly stopped from the FSU but continued at moderate levels from other countries in Western Europe, Latin America, and, to some extent, other countries in the Middle East and South Africa.
+Jewish immigration to the US has nearly stopped from the FSU but continued at moderate levels from other countries in Western Europe, Latin America, and, to some extent, other countries in the Middle East and South Africa.
 The evidence for Israelis in the US shows a significant reduction in the influx, largely compensated by returns to Israel (Gold and Phillips 1996, Gold 2002, Cohen 2009, Rebhun and Lev Ari 2010, Rebhun 2014, Israel Central Bureau of Statistics).
-The number of Israel residents who were allowed lawful permanent resident status in the US was 4,324 in 2015, 4,652 in 2016, and 4,227 in 2017 (US Department of Homeland Security 2017).
-Accounting for other Jewish migration to the US, and discounting for the about 2,500 yearly emigrants to Israel, an annual net migration into the US of 5,000 Jews (or slightly more) can be estimated.
+The number of Israel residents who were allowed lawful permanent resident status in the US was 4,324 in 2015, 4,652 in 2016, 4,227 in 2017, 4,009 in 2018, and 4,702 in 2019-a five year average of 4,383 (US

+Department of Homeland Security 2017, 2019).
+Accounting for other Jewish migration to the US, and discounting for the about 2,500 yearly emigrants to Israel, an annual net migration into the US can be estimated at 5,000 Jews (or slightly more).
 In other words, net immigration balances the losses due to the likely excess of Jewish deaths over Jewish births (stressing the core definition), and the balance of accessions to minus secessions from Judaism.
 Shifts in lifetime religious preference in American society are comparatively more frequent than in other countries.
-Different surveys found that Jews, Catholics, and older established Protestant denominations tended to lose membership, while evangelical denominations, Eastern cults, and especially the "religiously undefined" ("none" and not reported) tended to gain (Kosmin and Lachman 1993; Kosmin et al. 2001; Pew Forum on Religion & Public Life 2008; Kosmin and Keysar 2009; Smith 2009; Pew Research Center 2015a).
+Repeated surveys found that Jews, Catholics, and older established Protestant denominations tended to lose membership, while Evangelical denominations, Eastern cults, and especially the "religiously undefined" (none and not reported) tended to gain (Kosmin and Lachman 1993, Kosmin et al. 2001, Pew Forum on Religion & Public Life 2008, Kosmin and Keysar 2009, Smith 2009, Pew Research Center 2015a).
 By the Pew 2013 survey, total secessions from Judaism were double the number of accessions; and by the 2015 Pew survey of the US religious landscape, the net balance of changes of religion resulted in a total lifetime loss of 600,000 persons for the Jewish side (Pew Research Center 2015b).
 Based on several comparable measures of Jewish identification, the partly Jewish no-religion individuals, mainly the children of intermarriages, looked in 2013 more similar to non-Jews with Jewish background than to Jews with no religion (JNRs), or to Jews by religion for that matter (DellaPergola 2015b).

 Following these observations, relying on the 2013 Pew survey and its subsequent updates, stressing that the true predicament of American Jewish demography concerns population definitions, and following the assumption that Jewish identity is mutually exclusive versus other competing religious and ethnic identities, our core Jewish population estimate remained stable at 5,700,000 for 2019-the world's second largest.
-This might be a slight underestimate and national surveys that might be conducted in the near future will clarify he matter.
+This might be an underestimate and hopefully undergoing research will help clarifying the matter.
 Broader definitional criteria naturally generate higher estimates.
 Including the partly Jewish with no religion and the pertinent portion of non-Jews with declared Jewish background, about eight million Americans have at least one Jewish parent.
 The enlarged total population including non-Jews in Jewish households approaches ten million.
 The Law of Return population probably approaches twelve million.
-By each of these expanded criteria, the number of persons included is significantly larger than in Israel.
+By each of these expanded criteria, the number of persons included is significantly larger in the US than in Israel.
+See the US Jewish population report at www.jewishdatabank.org for more information.